Apr 25, 2023

-This American casual wear brand indeed has a history of hiring good-looking front-liners to fit its preppy all-American image and drive sales, which has only courted controversy and criticism.
+This American casual wear brand indeed has a history of hiring good-looking front-liners to fit its preppy all-American image and to drive sales, which has only courted controversy and criticism for the company.

 In a past interview with Salon a few years back, then-chief executive Mike Jeffries confirmed that A&F only hire good-looking people in their stores.

 “Good-looking people attract other good-looking people, and we want to market to cool, good-looking people.
-We don’t market to anyone other than that,” he said, who obviously drew flak from the public, as many viewed this comment as a discriminatory hiring practice.
+We don’t market to anyone other than that,” he said, which obviously drew flak from the public, as many viewed this as a discriminatory hiring practice.

 Following countless lawsuits, the clothing company has since revised its infamous “Look Policy” and also changed its hiring approach, as reflected in this media statement:

 “Abercrombie & Fitch will recruit and hire the best associates whose focus will be on offering our customers an excellent in-store shopping experience.
 We will not tolerate discrimination based on body type or physical attractiveness and will not tolerate discrimination in hiring based on any category protected under the law.”

 If you disagree with A&F’s shallow hiring policy, you’d be disappointed to know that such hiring practices also exist in Singapore.